Request A Project Quote

 What Is BSA-seq

 As population grouping techniques have advanced and the cost of Next-Generation Sequencing (NGS) has significantly decreased, the integration of whole-genome resequencing with Bulked Segregant Analysis (BSA) has become a prominent approach.
 The fusion of BSA with NGS, referred to as BSA-seq, has expedited the identification of closely linked markers for key traits, thereby enhancing gene discovery and improving the resolution of Quantitative Trait Locus (QTL) mapping.
-Notably, BSA-seq offers substantial time savings in the construction of experimental populations, particularly when pinpointing quantitative trait loci (QTLs), rendering it a swift and efficient means for identifying functional genes and loci associated with quantitative traits.
+Notably, BSA-seq offers substantial time savings in the construction of experimental populations, particularly when pinpointing QTLs, rendering it a swift and efficient means for identifying functional genes and loci associated with quantitative traits.
 In summary, BSA-seq, rooted in the amalgamation of population grouping and second-generation sequencing technologies, is capable of discerning single nucleotide polymorphism (SNP) sites associated with phenotypic traits.
 It has found wide application in the precise localization of QTLs and the identification of functional target genes.

 Principles of BSA-seq Technology

 The BSA-seq technique has addressed many of the limitations associated with the creation of Near Isogenic Lines (NILs) in crops.
 Its principle involves hybridizing a pair of parental lines that exhibit contrasting traits of interest.
 Subsequently, from any segregating progeny population (typically the F2 generation), 20 to 50 individual plants displaying extreme phenotypes for the target trait are selected.
 The DNA from these individuals is then extracted and equimolarly pooled, resulting in the creation of two distinct gene pools.
 These two gene pools should differ with respect to the trait of interest, while all other genomic loci remain randomized.
-Polymorphic markers identified from the comparison of these two pools may be associated with a functional gene or a Quantitative Trait Locus (QTL) of interest.
+Polymorphic markers identified from the comparison of these two pools may be associated with a functional gene or a QTL of interest.

-Key Advantages and Features
+Advantages and Features of BSA-seq

 • Short experimental period